shivamnahar1196/data-engineering/Sql/sql_theory.md

   2. **2NF:** Non-key attributes fully depend on the primary key (no partial dependency).
   3. **3NF:** No transitive dependencies among non-key attributes.

   This structure reduces redundancy and improves data integrity.
-Let me know if you need further clarification!

 ---